Mel Brooks put it best when he said,

 substance abuse and recovery, skewing it his unique way.
 The book

-style riffs featuring Lewis' dark stream-of- consciousness personal
+riffs featuring Lewis' dark streamof- consciousness personal observations.

-is on audiobook, read unabridged by the author for Phoenix Audio.
+Great Depression" is on audiobook, read unabridged by the author

 Naked," a documentary following Richard behind the scenes on